vechain/grant-program/applications/nft-moon-metaverse-M2.md

 We have been developing NFT Moon Metaverse for a year now .
 During this time, we have a large audience, as well as buyers of land, id cards, avatars.
 Currently, work is underway on the alpha version and the addition of new blockchains to the NFT Moon Metaverse.

+#### What will be done for the development of VeChain

+1. A Smart Contract For VeChain will be created (the bridge will do this)
+2. Creating 15-25% of all types of NFT on VeChain (via bridge)
+3. Updating the Smart contract for the needs of the Metaverse
+4. Launching a Metaverse on the VeChain blockchain (after alpha is released)

 #### Mockups/Designs of any UI components

 [3D map of the NFT Moon Metaverse](https://moonmeta.world/), which contains six zones.
 Each zone corresponds to a category of plots.